ModelZoo/ModelZoo/README.md

 # ModelZoo

-A framework to help you build model much more easily.
+A Scaffold to help you build Deep-learning Model much more easily, implemented with TensorFlow Eager Execution and Keras.

 ## Installation